-The MA will use scenarios to summarize and communicate the diverse trajectories that the world's ecosystems may take in future decades.
+The MA uses scenarios to summarize and communicate the diverse trajectories that the world's ecosystems may take in future decades.
 Scenarios are plausible alternative futures, each an example of what might happen under particular assumptions.
 They can be used as a systematic method for thinking creatively about complex, uncertain futures.
 In this way, they help us understand the upcoming choices that need to be made and highlight developments in the present.
-The MA will develop scenarios that connect possible changes in drivers (which may be unpredictable or uncontrollable) with human demands for ecosystem services.
-The scenarios will link these demands, in turn, to the futures of the services themselves and the aspects of human welfare that depend on them.
-The scenario building exercise will break new ground in several areas:
+The MA developed scenarios that connect possible changes in drivers (which may be unpredictable or uncontrollable) with human demands for ecosystem services.
+The scenarios link these demands, in turn, to the futures of the services themselves and the aspects of human welfare that depend on them.
+The scenario building exercise breaks new ground in several areas: